ulthiel/IMAPtool/Readme.md

 ## Usage
 Edit your account information in Account.py.
 Set ssl=True if you use an SSL connection (this should be standard).
 Then run ```python IMAPtool.py```.
 You may need to install the Python module *tqdm* (which is used for displaying progress bars) by running ```pip install tqdm```.

+If you need IMAP access to an iCloud account, you first need to set up an *app-specific password* in your [account settings](https://appleid.apple.com/account/manage).